-Juniors and seniors with a 3.5 Grade Point Average and above are invited to apply for NHS.
+Juniors and seniors with a 3.5 Grade Point Average and above may be invited to apply for NHS.
+See York NHS for information about qualifying and invitations to apply to NHS.
 Nominees prepare an application (submitted in the fall) that must include service activities, service hours and signatures of the responsible party.
 Induction is typically held in early November.
 It is very helpful for students to begin tracking service hours in freshman year.
 Additionally, students should develop leadership skills in a leadership position during their sophomore year.
 Successful applicants demonstrate excellence in Scholarship, Leadership, Service, and Character.
 This is an active society and students must continue service hours to remain in good standing.
 A list of inductees can be found here on the Academic Boosters web site.